 This magical stadium, lit with 630 floodlights, appears in nighttime as like some spaceship has just arrived to Earth.
 It is known for being, among other things, one of the best-lit stadia in the world.
 Poljud was built for the 8th Mediterranean Games, which took place in 1979 in Split, and many venues were constructed at the time.
 First and foremost among them was the stadium, often referred to as a "wonder" at the time.

 The author of the project, Dr. Boris Magaš, has created a magnificient concrete construction, with a fascinating dome span which stretches over the East and West stands.
-The seating capacity of Poljud Stadium is 35 thousand.
+The seating capacity of Poljud Stadium is 33.987.
 The atmosphere of a packed Poljud is indescribable: it must be felt and experienced, along with the immortal Hajduk.